 The School began life in London in 1963 with just fifteen pupils before moving in the following year to Stoke d'Abernon, a small village in Surrey, south west of London.
-There are now over fifty staff who provide the musical, academic and pastoral direction for around eighty boys and girls aged from 8 to 19.
+There are now over fifty staff who provide the musical, academic and pastoral direction for just under 100 boys and girls aged from 9 to 19.

 The two early nineteenth-century buildings which formed the heart of the School have been extended and added to considerably over the following decades.
 Additional teaching, practice and boarding accommodation was added in the 1970s.
 The 1990s saw the creation of a new boarding house, Harris House, and the renovation of the White house to form a new academic teaching building, with a modern science laboratory, multi-purpose performance/exercise space, music technology studio, classrooms and library.